An All-New Employee Experience

 What emerged from our research was this understanding of the range of 'low-touch / high-touch' engagement an employee needs from their HR 'Case Solver'.
 The research revealed that employees need different types of support depending on the complexity of their query and their emotional state—from fast, efficient answers for transactional issues to reassurance, trust, and human connection for more nuanced or stressful situations.

-With this user-centred framework, the team was then empowered to generate new concepts and user flows to support these different communication needs and emotional scenarios.
+With this user-centred framework, the team was then empowered to generate new concepts and user flows to support these different communication needs and emotional scenarios, incorporating:

 Embedded guidance